kyma-incubator/compass/docs/compass/04-01-installation.md

 In this case, as this certificate is not used to issue other certificates, it is not a CA certificate.
 Additionally, its validity depends on the settings by the issuer (for example **Let's encrypt**).

-## Compass as a Central Management Plane

-This is a multi-cluster installation mode, in which one cluster is needed with Compass.
-This mode allows you to integrate your Runtimes with Applications and manage them in one central place.

-Compass as a Central Management Plane cluster requires minimal Kyma installation.
-The installation steps can vary depending on the installation environment.

-### Cluster installation

-> **NOTE:** During Kyma installation, Kyma version must be the same as in the [`KYMA_VERSION`](../../installation/resources/KYMA_VERSION) file on a specific commit.

-TODO: I couldn't find `cluster-installation` doc for Kyma 2.0.4 similar to the one below.
-Double check if there is such one and delete the step 1. below if it is outdated.

-1. Prepare the cluster for custom Kyma installation.
-See the prerequisites in this document above and the prerequisites in the [Kyma documentation](https://github.com/kyma-project/kyma/blob/1.24.11/docs/kyma/04-03-cluster-installation.md) depending on the infrastructure of your provider

-2. Perform minimal Kyma installation with the following commands:
-   1. Save the following .yaml into some file (e.g: additionalKymaOverrides.yaml)
-    ```yaml
-    istio-configuration:
-       components:
-          ingressGateways:
-             config:
-                service:
-                   loadBalancerIP: ${GATEWAY_IP_ADDRESS}
-                   type: LoadBalancer
-       meshConfig:
-          defaultConfig:
-             holdApplicationUntilProxyStarts: true
-    global:
-       loadBalancerIP: ${GATEWAY_IP_ADDRESS}
-    # uncomment below values if you want to proceed with your custom values; default domain is 'local.kyma.dev' and there is default self-signed cert and key for that domain
-       #domainName: ${DOMAIN}
-       #tlsCrt: ${TLS_CERT}
-       #tlsKey: ${TLS_KEY}
-       #ingress:
-       #domainName: ${DOMAIN}
-       #tlsCrt: ${TLS_CERT}
-       #tlsKey: ${TLS_KEY}
-    ```

-    ```bash
-    kyma deploy --source <version from ../../installation/resources/KYMA_VERSION> -c <minimal file from ../../installation/resources/kyma/kyma-components-minimal.yaml> -f <overrides file from ../../installation/resources/kyma/kyma-overrides-minimal.yaml> -f <file from above step - e.g. additionalKymaOverrides.yaml> --ci
-    ```

-5. Install Compass using the following command:
-   1. Save the following .yaml into some file (e.g: additionalCompassOverrides.yaml)
-    ```yaml
-    global:
-       isLocalEnv: false
-       migratorJob:
-          pvc:
-             isLocalEnv: false
-       enableInternalCommunicationPolicies: false
-       loadBalancerIP: ${GATEWAY_IP_ADDRESS}
-    # uncomment below values if you want to proceed with your custom values; default domain is 'local.kyma.dev' and there is default self-signed cert and key for that domain
-       #domainName: ${DOMAIN}
-       #tlsCrt: ${TLS_CERT}
-       #tlsKey: ${TLS_KEY}
-       #ingress:
-       #domainName: ${DOMAIN}
-       #tlsCrt: ${TLS_CERT}
-       #tlsKey: ${TLS_KEY}
-    ```

-    ```bash
-    . <script from ../../installation/scripts/install-compass.sh> --override-files <file from ../../installation/resources/compass-overrides-local.yaml> --overrides-file <file from above step - e.g. additionalCompassOverrides.yaml> --timeout <e.g: 30m0s>
-    ```
-TODO: in the above Compass installation step, do we want to pass `local` overrides or `benchmark` ones as `benchmark` are used in productive cluster (not local one).
-In addition, double-check if we want to set `global.isLocalEnv: false` in the Compass overrides (`migratorJob.pvc.isLocalEnv` must be set to false)
 ### Local k3d installation

 For local development, install Compass with the minimal Kyma installation on k3d from the `main` branch.
 To do so, run the following script: